-If you are looking into the cost of home decoration, we are happy to share our cost data with you.
-Below are some indicative prices for a range of tasks and activities.
+If you are looking into the cost of home decoration, we are pleased to share our cost data with you.
+Here are some indicative prices for a range of tasks and activities from our projects.

-We look at painting walls and ceilings, skirtings and doors, wallpapering and tiling.
-You will see budgets from £350 for a cloakroom, £450 for a small bedroom to over £2500 for a hall with stairs and landings.
+In this article we show the cost of painting walls and ceilings, skirtings and doors, wallpapering and tiling.
+You will see budgets from £350 for a cloakroom, to over £2500 for a hall with stairs and landings.
 We also consider exterior work in the cost of home decoration.

 Before sharing specific figures with you, we thought it important to run through the factors that affect the price (including VAT).
 Understanding these will help you to specify precisely what you want, decide who should do the work, and realise how the cost of home decoration is calculated.